jyu78749/C4TFx/README.md

 - You might want to change the `MELLIVORA_CONFIG_CTF_START_TIME` and `MELLIVORA_CONFIG_CTF_END_TIME` variables in `include/config/config.inc.php`, so that each new challenge you create will have these times set as default.

 ## License
+This framework is a fork of CTFx, which is a fork of Mellivora, and inherits the GPLv3 license through copyleft.
 This software is licenced under the [GNU General Public License v3 (GPL-3)](http://www.tldrlegal.com/license/gnu-general-public-license-v3-%28gpl-3%29).
 The "include/thirdparty/" directory contains third party code.
 Please read their LICENSE files for information on the software availability and distribution.